Ski Resorts in Japan Best Ski Resorts in Japan

 Top Ski Resorts in Japan

-Ski Resort Region Known for Features Size
+Ski Resort Region Known for Special Features Size

 Nozawa Onsen Nagano Traditional village 13 public Onsen, authentic atmosphere, good powder runs Medium